johannes-b/keptn-user-stories/README.md

   - I want to be able to re-create a deployment that Keptn stores in a Git Repo on another cluster (potentially even without needing to install Keptn, just with kubectl apply -f https://github.com/some-user/my-project.git)​

 - (GitFlow) ... *TBD*

+### DevOps - User Experience (Bridge)

+- As a member of DevSecOps or performance engineering team, I’d like application performance graphs automatically generated as artifacts.

+-	As a member of DevSecOps or performance engineering team, I’d like the ability compare application performance build by build, stage by stage to identify areas of opportunity through deep dive analysis using the artifacts.